samus/mongodb-csharp/README.rst

 - Roughly 80% unit test coverage.
 This can and will be improved on.
 - Paired connections
 - Authentication (Does not reauthorize on auto reconnect yet).
+- Database Commands
+- Basic Linq support

 Missing Features
 ================
 - Auto reconnect options
 - Connection pooling (maybe not implemented)
-- A few BSON Types (easy to add)
-- Database commands (can send queries to $cmd if necessary)
 - Exceptions (In progress)
 - hint, explain, $where
 - database profiling: set/get profiling level, get profiling info
-- GridFS support
+- GridFS support (In progress)
 - Many unit tests

 Installation